5 Essential Financial Lessons to Teach Your Kids

-Understanding Wants and Needs — This is an ongoing challenge for people of all ages, which is why it’s an important concept to start talking about with kids early on.
+Understanding Wants and Needs — This financial lesson is an ongoing challenge for people of all ages, which is why it’s an important concept to start talking about with kids early on.
 Weekly grocery shopping is a great place to put it in action, since kids always see things in the store that catch their eye.
 Talking about what you need to feed the family, as opposed to what they might want because they saw a commercial for it, or their friends have it, or it simply looks fun, helps kids start to understand the difference between something they need to have, versus something they would simply like to have.

 Confronting Financial Challenges Head-On — We all make mistakes when it comes to money, and your kids will, too.
 In fact, those early money missteps — such as spending all their birthday money on a toy they rarely play with — can help kids get a feeling for what careless spending feels like.
 But explain that when a real financial crisis hits, it’s best to confront it head on and ask for help before it spirals too far out of control.